pimatic/pimatic-homeduino/README.md

 ![nano-pins](pins-nano.png)

-Devices must be added manually to the device section of your pimatic config:
+Devices must be added manually to the device section of your pimatic config.

+A list with all supported protocols and protocol-options can be found [here](https://github.com/pimatic/rfcontroljs/blob/master/protocols.md).

 ### weather-station sensor example: